AllenDowney/ThinkDataStructures/sorting/day01/README.md

 - For `HeapSort.java`, complete the methods annotated with `TODO`s so that `sort` runs; use (or not) the helper methods and method declarations we've provided for you.

-- For each sort function, detail the best, worst, and average case runtime complexity in the comments.
+- Detail the best, worst, and average case runtime complexity in the comments.
 Also, detail the space complexity.

 #### Running Median